ehmicky/autoserver/docs/collections.md

-# Models
+# Collections

-Models are the equivalent of a database table or collection.
+Collections are the equivalent of a database table or collection.

-Models keys are the name of the model.
-The name is used in [commands](crud.md).
+Their name is used in [commands](crud.md).
 It must only be lowercase ASCII letters, digits or underscore.
 It cannot start with one digit or two underscores.